 • Indicator species: Illustrating the presence of ten different indicator species groups using field observations.

-How do biodiversity units differ from traditional carbon credits?
+How do biodiversity units differ from traditional carbon or biodiversity credits?

 How are biodiversity units priced?